nao1215/golling/README.md

-# golling
-golling - update golang  to the latest version
+# golling - update golang to the latest version